3DCdsc/Intro_to_JS_Workshop/Lesson1/1-UnderstandingWebDev.md

 Lets head over to the provided [html file](../index.html)

-We're go through inspect page function in the web brower for CSS and HTML.
+We'll go through inspect page function in the web brower for CSS and HTML.

-We'll make heavy references to [HTML and CSS references](../Lesson0/0-BasicIntroduction.md)
+We'll make heavy references to [HTML and CSS references](../Lesson_0/0-BasicIntroduction.md)

 ## JavaScript